kube-rs/website/docs/controllers/intro.md

 # Introduction

-This guide showcases how to build controllers with kube-rs, and is a WIP (2 chapters done).
+This guide showcases how to build controllers with kube-rs, and is a [WIP - 2 documents done](https://github.com/kube-rs/website/issues/5).

 ## Overview